NC State College of Veterinary Medicine

 The Annual CVM Research Forum sponsored by the Faculty Committee on Research is scheduled for Friday, August 16th at the CVM.
 The forum will be followed by an awards ceremony.

 The forum includes the Litwack Lecture, given annually in honor of the late Dr. Martin Litwack, a Raleigh veterinarian and an early advocate of the College of Veterinary Medicine.
-This year’s lecture will be presented by Dr. Roeland Nusse, Virginia and Daniel K. Ludwig Professor in Cancer Research and Professor of Developmental Biology at Stanford Bio-X. Dr. Nusse was awarded the 2017 Breakthrough Prize in Life Sciences for his contributions to the understanding a signaling molecule called Wnt.
+This year’s lecture will be presented by Dr. Don W. Cleveland, Chair, Department of Cellular and Molecular Medicine, Distinguished Professor Of Cellular and Molecular Medicine and Neurosciences, and member of the Ludwig Institute for Cancer Research at UC San Diego School of Medicine.
+Dr. Cleveland was awarded the 2018 Breakthrough Prize in Life Sciences.

 The Research Forum will include three levels of participation:

 - A poster session, open to DVM students, graduate students, house officers, and staff.